markets/awesome-ruby/README.md

 ## QR

-* [QR-code](https://github.com/whomwah/rqrcode) - A Ruby library that encodes QR Codes.
+* [RQRCode](https://github.com/whomwah/rqrcode) - RQRCode is a library for creating and rendering QR codes into various formats.

 ## Queues and Messaging